tony-landreth/vim_second_brain/README.md

 # Vim Second Brain

-I wanted to create a repo to describe a method of note taking that combines the best ideas on the subject with minimal reliance on third party vendors.
+I wanted to create a repo to describe a method of note taking that combines some of the best ideas on the subject with minimal reliance on third party vendors.
 The ideas are taken from Tiago Forte's [Building a Second Brain](https://fortelabs.co/blog/basbpodcast/).
 podcast, and the [Zettelkasten](https://zettelkasten.de) method, particularly as it's implemented in [TheArchive](https://zettelkasten.de/the-archive/).